richelbilderbeek/babette_article/response_letter/response_letter.md

 > with an unbounded uniform prior is 0 to infinity,
 > and having a non-zero probability on negative values is not a valid reason to use an exponential prior.

-We agree and wrote down that indeed this is an invalid reason ('In practice, this [reasoning] does not matter').
-As apparently we did not do a good enough job, we decided to remove the incorrect reasoning altogether and only demonstrate how to use a different prior distribution.
+We agree and decided to remove the incorrect reasoning altogether and only demonstrate how to use a different prior distribution.

 > Page 7, line 182: Reference to the Bouckaert & Vaughan blog post